 It's not just bathroom brands we've assessed - we've also rated power and electric shower brands and tested electric showers in our labs.

-When we tested electric showers, we looked at how powerful each is, whether the water temperature drops or increases when someone is using water elsewhere in the house, and how long it takes to get back to normal if that happens.
-We've found Best Buys scoring more than 70%, and frustrating models scraping in at just 50%.
+As well as rating shower brands based on customer feedback we also test individual electric showers in our lab.
+During this assessment we look at how powerful each model is, whether the water temperature it produces drops or increases when someone else uses the water supply elsewhere in the house, and how long it takes to get back to normal if that happens.
+Ensure you pick a device that won't let you down by choosing a Best Buy electric shower.

 How Which? rates bathroom brands

-In May 2016 we asked 2,391 Which? members about the bathroom suite and furniture they bought in the past five years and their experiences with the brand.
-This included rating the quality of the bathroom itself, the brand's customer service and its value for money.
-Overall brand and installation customer scores are based on how satisfied customers were with the brand and installation and how likely they were to recommend it to a friend.
+This included rating the quality of the bathroom itself, its durability, the brand's customer service and its value for money.
+Overall customer scores are based on how satisfied customers were with the company and how likely they are to recommend it to a friend.